-Plumeria plants, which are also known as Lei Flowers and Frangipani, are actually small trees that are native to tropical regions.
+Plumeria plants, also known as Lei Flowers and Frangipani, are actually small trees native to tropical regions.
 The flowers of these beautiful plants are used in making traditional Hawaiian leis.
 They are highly fragrant and bloom freely from spring throughout fall in multiple colors like white, yellow, pink, and red.
 These flowers stand out nicely amid the large-leaved foliage, which may be evergreen or deciduous, depending on the type.

 Growing Conditions and General Care

 Often grown in the garden as an ornamental shrub or small tree, Plumeria plants need to be grown in well-draining, slightly acidic soil.
 They also need at least six hours of full sun.

 While the plants are fairly tolerant of salt and windy conditions, they're not tolerant of cold and must be protected.
 Therefore, they should be container grown in colder regions.
 The plant can be dug up and overwintered indoors in areas that may be warm most of the time but is still fairly prone to cold winters.
 Alternatively, you can sink container-grown Plumerias in the ground, bringing them indoors in fall once the temperatures begin to drop.
 Then, once warmer temps return in spring, you can return the plants outdoors.

 When growing Plumeria plants in pots, use a coarse, well-draining potting mix.
 A cactus mix or perlite and sand should be fine.